Abai Qunanbaiuly: Legacy

 The leaders of the Alash Orda movement saw him as their inspiration and spiritual predecessor.

 Contemporary Kazakh images of Abai generally depict him in full traditional dress holding a dombra (the Kazakh national instrument).
 Today, Kazakhs revere Abai as one of the first folk heroes to enter into the national consciousness of his people.
 Kazakh National Pedagogical University is named after Abai, so is one of the main avenues in the city of Almaty.
 There are also public schools with his name.
 Abai is featured on postal stamps of Kazakhstan, Soviet Union, and India.

 The Kazakh city of Abay and the Abai Region are named after him.

 Among Abai's students was his nephew, a historian, philosopher, and poet Shakarim Qudayberdiuli (1858–1931).

-Statues of him have been erected in many cities of Kazakhstan, as well as Beijing, Moscow, New Delhi, Tehran, Berlin, Cairo, Istanbul, Antalya, Kyiv, and Budapest.
+Statues of him have been erected in many cities of Kazakhstan, as well as Ashgabat, Beijing, Moscow, New Delhi, Tehran, Berlin, Cairo, Istanbul, Antalya, Kyiv, Tashkent, Sarajevo, Bucharest and Budapest.

 Abai is featured on the Kazakhstani Tenge, a subway station in Almaty is named after him, along with a street, a square, a theater, and many schools.

 In 1995, the 150th anniversary of Abai's birth, UNESCO celebrated it with the "Year of Abai" event.
 A film on the life of Abai was made by Kazakhfilm in 1995, titled Abai.
 He is also the subject of two novels and an opera by Mukhtar Auezov, another Kazakhstani writer.

 Another film describing his father's life was made in December 2015, titled "Qunanbai".
 In 2016, Qunanbai film has been selected for the 12th Kazan International Muslim Film Festival.
 Only 60 of 700 applied films from countries passed the official selection.

 In 2016, Abai Qunanbaiuly was chosen as one of the nominees in the "proposed candidates" category of the national project «El Tulgasy» (Name of the Motherland) The idea of the project was to select the most significant and famous citizens of Kazakhstan whose names are now associated with the achievements of the country.
 More than 350,000 people voted in this project, and Abai was voted into fifth place in his category.

+In 1995, Şair Abay Konanbay (English: Poet Abay Konanbay) Anatolian High School was opened in Sultangazi, Istanbul.

 In 2020, the government of Kazakhstan announced plans to celebrate the 175th anniversary of his birthday throughout the year.

-In 2020, the Park and memorial plaque in honor of Abai opened in Antalya, Turkey.
+The same year, the Park and memorial plaque in honor of Abai opened in Antalya, Turkey.